sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 ## Postgres Permissions

-By default, the migrations ran by Sourcegraph expect `SUPERUSER` permissions.
+By default, the migrations that Sourcegraph runs expect `SUPERUSER` permissions.
 Sourcegraph migrations contain SQL that enable extensions and modify roles.

 This may not be acceptable in all environments.
 At minimum we expect that the `PGUSER` and `CODEINTEL_PGUSER` have the `ALL` permissions on `PGDATABASE` and `CODEINTEL_PGDATABASE` respectively.